 The Village of Rockville Centre has a continuing Capital Improvement Program for the Water Department.
 The Village has completed the construction of a new iron removal facility to improve the water quality supplied to the residents.
-The Village is currently rehabilitating the elevated storage tank located on Sunrise Highway.
-The Water Department will also be replacing approximately 2,500 feet of water main in conjunction with the Village's Road Program.
+The Water Department will also be replacing approximately 3,500 linear feet of water main in conjunction with the Village's Road Program.
+The Village also completed the rehabilitation and painting of the elevated storage tank located at 10 Sunrise Highway.

-WATER CONSERVATION MEASURES
+WATER CONSERVATION

+MEASURES